Woodland Ellroy Hall Fellowship Program

 A Special Fellowship Honoring a Proud Legacy in Leadership and Service

-Prospective graduate students are invited to apply for the Woodland Ellroy Hall Fellowship.
-Note that this fellowship is only offered to students starting a new program in the Fall semester.
+Prospective Master's degree students are invited to apply for the Woodland Ellroy Hall Fellowship.
+Note that this fellowship is only offered to students who are applying to a Master's program for Fall admission.
 Please see additional eligibility requirements below.

 What is the Woodland Ellroy Hall Fellowship?